916850/UPGRAD-/README.md

 ## Overview

 This project aims to build a machine learning model to predict fraudulent credit card transactions.
-The dataset contains transactions made by European cardholders in September 2013.
-The dataset is highly imbalanced, with only 492 frauds out of 284,807 transactions (0.172%).

 ## Project Structure